BlueXer0/SM64DS-EXT/README.md

 # SM64DS-EXT
-SM64DS-EXT !!!BETA USE EUROPE ROM!!! includes patch and asm patches
+SM64DS-EXT Test Realese !!!USE EUROPE ROM!!! includes patch and asm patches
 - instructions
 - PATCHES ARE IN RELEASES